PlaneSkate started in 2012 while managing a corporate fleet of 4 Chieftans.

 Mike is the inventor of the original Aircraft Recovery System — the product the aviation world now knows as PlaneSkate.

 But the road to building it started about as far from a boardroom as you can get: a ten-year-old kid at his first air show in Mason City, Iowa, deciding right then that airplanes were going to be his whole life.
+At fourteen, Mike rode his bike to the local airport every day for two weeks until the owner finally gave him a job washing planes and sweeping hangars, just to be around them.

 Alongside his flying career, Mike leads and operates West Metro Aviation in Buffalo, Minnesota — a full-service maintenance, restoration, and sales facility that’s become a cornerstone of the Minnesota general aviation community.
 It was on that shop floor, solving a problem he’d seen too many times on too many runways, that the idea for PlaneSkate was born.